Cox-Automotive/terraform-provider-alks/README.md

 3. Attaches a policy to the created role using the AWS provider
 4. Creates a security group using the AWS provider

-This example is meant to show how you would combine a typical AWS Terraform script with our custom provider in order to automated the creation of IAM roles.
+This example is meant to show how you would combine a typical AWS Terraform script with our custom provider in order to automate the creation of IAM roles.

-First you'll need to export a valid ALKS Admin session to your environment variables.
-Be sure to insert your own account, this will be used for creating all AWS resources with the exception of roles since those will use the alks role.
+First you'll need to export a valid ALKS session to your environment variables.
+Be sure to insert your own account, this will be used for attaching policies as well as creating all AWS resources.
+The alks provider is only responsible for creating the role.

-`eval $(alks sessions open -i -a "######/ALKSAdmin - awsaepnp" -r "Admin")`
+`eval $(alks sessions open -i -a "######/ALKSAdmin - sdgsgasf" -r "Admin")`

 When prompted enter your network username and password, or export them as environment variables. (`ALKS_USERNAME` and `ALKS_PASSWORD`).
 You'll also need to provide the same account and role that you provided to `alks sessions` above in your alks provider definition.

 Then simply run: `terraform plan` and then `terraform apply`

+## Building & Testing

+- Install Dependencies: `make deps`
+- Build: `make build`
+- TF Plan: `make plan`
+- Test: `make test`

 ## Common Build Issues